chardso/Building-a-DIY-audio-ultra-bass-amplifier/procedure.md

 ![](Images/Solderresistor47k.png)
 - solder capacitor 2A104j,one on the second terminal of TDA2030 from the right and the other on the second terminal of TDA2030 also from the right
 ![](Images/solder2a104.png)
+- solder resistor 100k,one on the the first terminal of the first TDA2030 and the other one on the first terminal of TDA2030 from the left